 Now, the role of the decoder becomes clear.
 In order to obtain the operator $O$ teleported to the right, we need a decoding operation $D$ such that $D^\dagger O^T D \propto O$.
 The success of the teleportation protocol for generic $U$, as in many-body dynamics, then boils down to finding out when does the above identity \eqref{eq:success-condition} hold?
 We begin by taking the inner product of the left and right side operators in \eqref{eq:success-condition} as,

 where, $\widetilde{Q_R}(t)= U^*D^\dagger Q_R D U^T$, as shown in the right side of \eqref{eq:success-condition}.
-So, following Eq.~\eqref{eq:success-condition}, the first condition for the successful teleportation is that \cite{Schuster2021}, \paragraph*{$(i)$ the magnitude of $C_Q$ is maximal for any operator $Q$.} For teleportation to succeed for arbitrary initial state, or equivalently arbitrary sum of operators $Q$. \paragraph* {$(ii)$ the coupling applies same phase $e^{i\phi}$ to all input states. } Such will be the case when the size distributions for all sizes are tightly peaked around the average size of the operator.
+So, following Eq.~\eqref{eq:success-condition}, the first condition for the successful teleportation is that \cite{Schuster2021}, \paragraph*{$(i)$ the magnitude of $C_Q$ is maximal for any operator $Q$.} To ensure that the teleportation succeeds for arbitrary initial state, or equivalently arbitrary sum of operators $Q$.
+And the second condition is that, \paragraph* {$(ii)$ the coupling applies the same phase $e^{i\phi}$ to all input states.$\ $} Such will be the case when the size distributions for all sizes are tightly peaked around the average size of the operator.

-We summarize in \ref{sec:summary-TW}, that these two conditions are generically satisfied in many-body models.
-However, the holographic model follow the wormhole teleportation mechanism.
+We summarize in \ref{sec:summary-TW}, that these two conditions are generically satisfied in many-body models, however, the holographic models follow the wormhole teleportation mechanism.
 In the next subsection we provide an illustration of this form of teleportation in a many-body model described by Hamiltonian \eqref{eqn:H-tim}.